-And there will be a lot of talk about this game for a long, long time.
+And there will be a lot of talk about this game for a long time.

-The Komets won a wild back-and-forth game 5-4 against the Wichita Thunder, thanks to left wing P.C.
-Drouin's shot from 25 feet out, after he skated in against left wing A.J.
+The Komets won a wild back-and-forth game 5-4 against the Wichita Thunder on Saturday night, thanks to left wing P.C.
+Drouin’s shot from 25 feet out, after he skated in against left wing A.J.
 Gale at 3:08 of the third period.
-It was a nifty response to four goals by defenseman Andrew Martens, but it wasn't the most memorable part of the game.
+It was a nifty response to four goals by defenseman Andrew Martens, but it wasn’t the most memorable part of the game.

-As the 10,011 fans at Memorial Coliseum celebrated raucously, so did the Komets.
-That incited the Thunder's anger, setting off fights between Phillips and Lance Galbraith, and Craig Cescon vs. Daniel Tetrault.
+As the 10,011 fans at Memorial Coliseum celebrated, so did the Komets.
+That incited the Thunder’s anger, setting off fights between Phillips and Lance Galbraith and Craig Cescon and Daniel Tetrault.

 Wichita goaltender Marty Magers, who made 24 saves, charged down the ice to try to get at Boucher, throwing a linesman to the ice along the way, and was ejected as Boucher made an obscene gesture in his direction.

-After things cooled down, Fort Wayne coach Al Sims pulled Boucher from the game, but things were about to heat up again.
-On the ensuing faceoff, Fort Wayne's Lincoln Kaleigh Schrock was jawing with Jason Goulet before Wichita's Robin Richards jumped Schrock, setting off a 10-player melee that that brought 93 penalty minutes and took referee Jon McIsaac more than eight minutes to sort out.
+After things cooled down, Fort Wayne coach Al Sims pulled Boucher from the game, but things heated up again.
+On the ensuing faceoff, Fort Wayne’s Lincoln Kaleigh Schrock was jawing with Jason Goulet before Wichita’s Robin Richards jumped Schrock, setting off an eight-player melee that brought 93 penalty minutes and took referee Jon McIsaac more than eight minutes to sort out.